Chappie (film)

 Chappie (stylized as CHAPPiE) is a 2015 American dystopian science fiction action film directed by Neill Blomkamp and written by Blomkamp and Terri Tatchell.
 It stars Sharlto Copley, Dev Patel, Hugh Jackman, Ninja, Yolandi Visser, Jose Pablo Cantillo, and Sigourney Weaver.
 The film, set and shot in Johannesburg, is about an artificial general intelligence law enforcement robot captured and taught by gangsters, who nickname it Chappie.

 Chappie premiered in New York City on March 4, 2015, and was released in U.S. cinemas on March 6, 2015.
-The film grossed $102 million worldwide against a $49 million budget.
+The film grossed $102 million worldwide against a $49 million budget, and received mixed reviews from critics.